gianniprocida/habit_tracking_app/README.md

 This command creates a new folder named myvenv, which contains the isolated environment.

-3. Activate the Virtual Environment
+3. Activate the Virtual Environment.

 Activate the virtual environment using the appropriate command for your operating system: